bluebrown/immutable-cluster/README.md

   target_id        = aws_instance.web_b.id
   port             = 80
 }
 ```

 ## Deploy

 Now we can deploy the infrastructure.
-Run terraform apply and confirm the prompt.
+Run `terraform apply` and confirm the prompt.
 The process will take a couple minutes until all the resources are created and ready.

 ```
 $ terraform apply
 ```

-You can use `aws-cli` to see if the targets of the load balancer are health.
+You can use [AWS CLI](https://aws.amazon.com/cli/) to see if the targets of the load balancer are health.

 They may not be ready yet.
 If that is the case, just wait a couple minutes and check again.